emricht32/SquawkersMccaw/README.md

-# WIP - Ill be updating this as I get time/motivation :)
+# WIP - Im going through another hardware upgrade so the below specs are/will be slightly outdated.
+Im hoping for a final v3 product before Jan 2024.
 # Squawkers McCaw Tiki Room

 ## Overview